BigBigDoudou/dirty_seed/README.md

 - `username`
 - `uuid`

-More meanings will be added and will extend the mechanism to other formats (e.g. an `age` integer).
+More meanings will be added soon and will extend the mechanism to other formats (e.g. an `age` integer).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Next features
+## Next features and improvements

-* Seed instance by batch to increase performances
-* Add a configuration system to define how to seed: number of instances, models to skip, default values, etc.
+* Integrate more validations (length, exclusion, etc.).
 * Assign values for more data types (json, array, etc.).
+* Detect more meanings and extend it to other formats.
 * Detect more "special" attributes to ignore.
-* Integrate more validations (uniqueness, inclusion, length, absence, etc.).
-* Detect more meanings and extend it to other formats.
 * Use instance errors to adjust values and eventually match custom validations.
+* Add a configuration system to define how to seed: models to skip, default values, etc.
+* Increase performances.